Archive of Our Own

 Thank-you gifts are optional items that you may choose to receive if you donate over US$50.
 The list of gifts available changes regularly.
 Please visit our donation form to know what the current selection is.

 Yes!
-Please contact the Development & Membership team, let us know which gift you’d like, and when you reach that donation total, we’ll send it to you.
+Please contact the Development & Membership team and let us know which gift you’d like.
+When you reach that donation total, we’ll send the gift to you.

 Visit our Recurring Donations form to make a recurring donation.

 If you select the membership option, recurring donations will count towards membership.

 It’s not possible to change the amount of a recurring donation.
 Instead, you’ll need to cancel the donation and set up a new one.
 Please contact the Development & Membership team for help with this process.